 To restore ALL adjustable parameters (except for REVERSE ROTATION, USER PASSWORD, and SWITCHING FREQUENCY) to their default value, press and hold the BACK and ENTER keys at once and hold for three seconds.
-If a User Password is configured, you will first be prompted to enter the Password.
+If a User Password is configured, you will first be prompted to enter the password.
 You will then be prompted to press ENTER for yes or BACK for no.

-IMPORTANT: Make certain the motor is stopped before resetting.
+IMPORTANT: The motor must be stopped before resetting to factory defaults.

 CAUTION: To reset an individual parameter to its default value, you must refer to the appropriate table of Adjustable Parameters, find the default value, re-enter that value and save it.
-See Table 15 for a complete list of parameters, their description, and default/minimum/maximum values.
+See Table 11 for a complete list of parameters, their description, and default/minimum/maximum values.